27 of The Most Beautiful Greek Islands

 An ideal destination both for families and couples, Lefkada is an Ionian island 5 hours from Athens.
 It is easy to get to by car as it is connected to mainland Greece by a bridge.
 Its most well-known beaches are Egremni (only accessible by boat), Porto Katsiki, Kathisma and Vasiliki – an ideal destination for surfing lovers!

 To get a real sense of the island vibe on Lefkada, make sure you spend an evening in Old Town.
-Another great suggestion is to head to Nydri (a quick 30-minute drive from the island capital) where you can visit the Dimossary waterfalls.
+Another great suggestion is to head to Nydri (a quick 30-minute drive from the island capital) to visit the Dimossary waterfalls.

 While visiting Lefkada, take a day trip to cruise secluded beaches, the famous Island of Skorpios, or visit other nearby islands including Kefalonia and Ithaca, where you can swim at a private beach!